sighupio/fury-kubernetes-service-mesh/katalog/istio/README.md

 #### Configuration

-Kiali is configured with some default (unsecure) configuration.
-Please go to the Kiali package documentation to know to change it.
+Kiali is configured with some default *(unsecure)* configuration.
+Please go to the [Kiali package documentation](kiali/README.md#configuration) to know how to change it.